-More serious incidents will always be reported to the Head of School.
-Any bullying incident which is classed as cyber-bullying; which is racist, sexual (including reference to sexual orientation, transgender or is homophobic) or which refers to disability will always be reported to the Head of School.
+More serious incidents will always be reported to the Headteacher.
+Any bullying incident which is classed as cyber-bullying; which is racist, sexual (including reference to sexual orientation, transgender or is homophobic) or which refers to disability will always be reported to the Headteacher.
 Inappropriate use of the word gay or lesbian to upset will not be tolerated and will be reported & dealt with by the Head of School.